-Elena Scripnicov received a J.D. degree from New York Law School in 2015 and a B.A. degree in English Literature and Law from John Jay College of Criminal Justice in 2012.
+Elena Scripnicov received a J.D. from New York University Law School in 2015 and a B.A. degree in English Literature and Law from John Jay College of Criminal Justice in 2012.

 In 2016, Ms. Scripnicov served as a Justice AmeriCorps Fellow through the Safe Passage Project, a non-profit organization that provides pro bono representation to unaccompanied minors in removal proceedings at the Executive Office for Immigration Review.
 Ms. Scripnicov became a volunteer and a Clinical Associate for Safe Passage while in law school, as well as the Vice President of the Immigration Law Students Association.